ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 {% highlight csharp %}
 public sealed partial class MainPage : Page
 {
-    // Define the physical pin connected to the LED. private const int LED_PIN = 5;
+        // Define the physical pin connected to the LED. private const int LED_PIN = 12;
         // Deifne a valiable to represent the pin as an object. private GpioPin pin;
         // Define a valiable to hold the value of the pin (HIGH or LOW). private GpioPinValue pinValue;
         // Define a time used to control the frequency of events. private DispatcherTimer timer;
-    // Define a color bruch for the on screen representation of the LED and initialize it to Red. private SolidColorBrush brush = new SolidColorBrush(Windows.UI.Colors.Red);
+        // Define a color brushes for the on screen representation of the LED. private SolidColorBrush redBrush = new SolidColorBrush(Windows.UI.Colors.Red);
+        private SolidColorBrush grayBrush = new SolidColorBrush(Windows.UI.Colors.LightGray);

         public MainPage()
         {
             this.InitializeComponent();

-        // TODO: Create a timer and initialize the GPIO }
+            // TODO: Create an instance of a Timer that will raise an event every 500ms }
 }
 {% endhighlight %}

 Following the call to <code>InitializeComponent</code>, create a _Timer_ that will raise an event every 500ms.

 {% highlight csharp %}
             // Create an instance of a Timer that will raise an event every 500ms timer = new DispatcherTimer();
             timer.Interval = TimeSpan.FromMilliseconds(500);
             timer.Tick += Timer_Tick;
             // TODO: Initilize the GPIO bus
 {% endhighlight %}

-Using the Visual Studio refactoring tools you can gernetate the method stub for the __Timer_Tick__ event handler.
+Using the Visual Studio refactoring tools you can gernetate the method stub for the __Timer\_Tick__ event handler.
 Hover over the _Timer\_Tick_ text until a lightbulb appears.
 Click the down arrow and select _Generate method 'MainPage.Timer\_Tick'_

 <img src="/images/rpi2/rpi2_lab01_Timer_Tick.png"/>